 During the retirement phase, the investor has access to financial products like fixed income and variable annuities that can be used for generating retirement income.
-New types of strategies, such as a constant cash flow bond ladder, can be employed where the desired cash flow can be generated from a mix of coupon and maturing principal of individual bonds that are held to maturity.
-The investor must also make tax-sensitive decisions like the timing and order of withdrawal across tax-type accounts and the accounts to use for the purchase of the annuities and the bond ladder.
+The investor must also make tax-sensitive decisions like the timing and order of withdrawal across tax-type accounts and the accounts to use for the purchase of the annuities.

-The composition of the portfolio between investment products and annuities, the level and timing of bond ladder and/or annuity purchases, and ordering of withdrawals across all income sources taken together constitute a retirement income strategy.
+The composition of the portfolio between investment products and annuities, the level and timing of annuity purchases, and ordering of withdrawals across all income sources taken together constitute a retirement income strategy.

 How does an investor know which income strategy is the most appropriate?
 A basis of comparison is needed to clearly judge the effectiveness and weakness of multiple retirement income strategies.
 Income Discovery proposes a new risk-reward analysis framework that complements traditional volatility-return based risk-reward frameworks used for the accumulation and growth phase of an investor.
 The metrics that make the framework are described below:

 Reward #1 – Retirement Income